mazrean/formstream/README.md

 large png data...
 --boundary--
 ```
-In this case, the file part is large and should be streamed as much as possible.
-In the case of the above data, stream processing can be performed by processing the data in order from the beginning.
-Such processing can be achieved by the `(*Reader).NextPart` method of `mime/multipart`.

-In `mime/multipart`, the `(*Reader).ReadForm` method can also parse a multipart.
-This method does not do stream processing, but saves the data once
-in memory or a file and is slow.
-However, `net/http`, `Echo`, and `Gin` use the `(*Reader).ReadForm` method to parse multipart.
-This is because even if you need the data in description to process a file, you need to process the following data.
+When dealing with large files, streaming the data is essential for effective memory management.
+In the example above, streaming is implemented by sequentially processing each part from the beginning, a task accomplished with the `(*Reader).NextPart` method found in the `mime/multipart` package.

+### Alternative Parsing Method
+`mime/multipart` also includes the `(*Reader).ReadForm` method for parsing multipart data.
+Unlike the streaming approach, `(*Reader).ReadForm` temporarily saves the data in memory or a file, leading to slower processing.
+This method is prevalently used in web frameworks such as `net/http`, `Echo`, and `Gin`, particularly because it can manage parts arriving in a non-sequential order.
+For instance:

 ```text
 --boundary
 Content-Disposition: form-data; name="file"; filename="large.png"